wso2/docs-mi/en/docs/reference/troubleshooting/utilizing-runtime-diagnostic-tool.md

 ## Configuration Guide

 The tool is packaged inside the product distribution with default configurations.
 The configurations can be customized based on user requirements.
+By default, the diagnostic tool is enabled.

 ### Server Configurations